SCOPE OF THIS CHAPTER

 Additional Risk Factors

-In the following circumstances of a pregnancy, a referral (see Referrals Procedure) to children's Social Care may be appropriate in order that a multi-agency assessment of risk can be determined:
+In the following circumstances of a concealed pregnancy, a referral (see Referrals Procedure) to the Initial Contact and Referral Team (ICRT) may be appropriate in order that a multi-agency assessment of risk can be determined:

 - Children under the age of 13 (a referral is required in all circumstances where the child is under 13);